 Tom Berger, the President of RDK Consulting, wrote all of the current articles.
 In the future, guest authors will be asked to contribute articles.

 Except as specially noted, all of the content is believed to be original.
 However, much of the content is based on common sense and well-established business principles.
 It is highly likely that others have created very similar content.

 The content author makes absolutely no claim to be a business expert.
 The author does, however, have over fifty years of business experience, including 22 years with larger companies and 20 years running venture-backed startups.
-For the past seven years, he has coached entrepreneurs and private companies, mostly on a pro bono basis.
+For the past eight years, he has coached entrepreneurs and private companies, mostly on a pro bono basis.
 He readily acknowledges that he has made many, many mistakes and done a few things right.
 Additionally, he has observed others and taken good notes.
 All of the content should be thought of as operational guidance based on years of experience, but virtually zero research!

 The content author, Tom Berger, and site administration can be reached at email@example.com or call 404-248-7179.

 Yes, there is currently a backlog of over seventy-five articles that will be created.
 New ideas for material appear almost daily.
 Updating articles and creating new articles will be a continual process.

 Yes, as articles are updated or new articles created, they will be added to the site.
 The What’s New tab at the bottom of the Home Page lists articles in descending date order.
 At some point in the future, the site may add an automatic update notification feature for register users.

 Several enhancement and extensions are being considered.
 Further work depends on the user community's interest.
 Some items being considered are: adding videos to some of the articles or groups of articles, creating audio versions or podcasts, adding "war stores", case studies, and examples written by the author and others that describe situations, what worked, and what didn't, and finally, establishing a blog or forum for article and general business discussions.